ballerina-platform/ballerina-distribution/examples/nats-service-secure-connection/nats-service-secure-connection.md

 # NATS service - SSL/TLS

-In this example, the underlying connection of the subscriber is secured with TLS/SSL.
+The NATS server uses TLS semantics to encrypt client, route, and monitoring connections.
+TLS can be used to encrypt traffic between client/server and check the server’s identity.
+Additionally - in the most secure version of TLS with NATS, the server can be configured to verify the client's identity, thus authenticating it.
+In this example, the underlying connection of the listener is secured with TLS/SSL.
+A secured `nats:Listener` can be created by using the default URL or custom configurations and providing the TLS/SSL details using the `nats:SecureSocket` record.

 ::: code nats-service-secure-connection.bal :::